zacharydanger/leftnode.com/_posts/2011-04-25-kwolla-2-0-javascript-templates-with-jquery.md

     var html = '<div id="username">'+json.username+'</div><strong>'+json.description+'</strong>';

 That starts to get really ugly really fast.
-Fortunately, there is a nice elegant solution with the <a href="http://api.jquery.com/tmpl">jQuery Template library</a>.
+Fortunately, there is a nice elegant solution with the [jQuery Template library](http://api.jquery.com/tmpl).
 Originally written by jQuery's original author John Resig, the library has been expanded on by Microsoft.

 Using the library is both elegant and intuitive.
 It handles a lot of the heavy lifting like looping for you, and from initial tests, it is very fast.
 Defining a template is simple: it is HTML within a `<script>` tag with a special `type` parameter.